yanina-nas/yanina-nas/README.md

 #### Hi!
 I'm Nastia.

-I’m a junior full stack software engineer based in Brussels, Belgium.
-My background is professional rowing and medicine.
+I’m a full stack software engineer with background in professional rowing and medicine, currently living in Brussels, Belgium.

 #### Other places you can find me:
 - [LeetCode][leetcode]